Post

 So the obvious that many other articles suggest is to have something like this:

-<script src="http://widget.com/script.js" type="text/javascript"></script>
+<script src="https://widget.com/script.js" type="text/javascript"></script>

 A few problems with this approach: